tncasimiro/tncasimiro/README.md

 - ⚡ Fun fact:
   - I am currently studying Computer Engineering, but I already have a degree in Architecture and Urbanism
-  - I play guitar
-  - I have a special talent for rubik's cube

 ---